overcyber/skill_HomeAssistant/instructions/en.md

 This will allow you to grab the state of all devices via your own skill or perhaps via the "file in" node of Node red, without the need to extract it from the database directly.

-###Creating Extra intents on the fly
+### Creating Extra intents on the fly

 There are things in HA that don't get reported on by the API.
 Such as the RMpro for RF signals that you might use to do certain things like turn on a tv, or tune tv stations rather than using your tv remote.
-In that situation and many others Alice can create a "trigger" keyword that you use for what ever prupose you like.
+In that situation and many others Alice can create a "trigger" keyword that you use for what ever purpose you like.

 For the below explanation and example let's assume we have a Node Red flow in HA that sends an RF command to the TV when we send that flow a trigger of "tv on"